Zoot Sims: Biography

 Sims played a 30-second solo on the song "Poetry Man", written by singer Phoebe Snow on her debut eponymous album in 1974.
-He also played on Laura Nyro's "Lonely Women", on her album Eli and the Thirteenth Confession.
+He also played on Laura Nyro's "Lonely Women" on her album Eli and the Thirteenth Confession.

-Sims' last studio recording was a November, 1984 trio session featuring bassist Red Mitchell, recorded in Sweden and released in 1985 by Sonet records.
-He died of lung cancer on March 23, 1985, in New York City, and was buried in Oak Hill Cemetery, in Nyack, New York.
+Sims's last studio recording was a November, 1984 trio session featuring bassist Red Mitchell, recorded in Sweden and released in 1985 by Sonet records.
+Sims died of lung cancer on March 23, 1985, in New York City and is buried in Oak Hill Cemetery in Nyack, New York.